|The National Institute for Restorative Justice

 predominantly black enrollment from lower income families.

-We also critically questioned then, and continue to question now, whether
+We also critically questioned then, and continue to question now, whether or

-public school funds to leverage privately operated schools with selective
+school funds to leverage privately operated schools with selective

 In his acclaimed book Great Wells of Democracy: The Meaning of Race In